A relationship may not complete you, but you can definitely complete the cells in Excel with AutoFill.

 Read the following instructions to enable the fill handle tool in MS Excel:

-- Launch MS Excel and click on File.
+• Launch MS Excel and click on the File option.

-- Click on OK to confirm the changes.
+• Click on OK to confirm the changes. enable-fill-handle

-Once you’ve enabled the option, select the cell and see if the mouse pointer is changing into the fill handle tool icon.
+Once you’ve enabled the option, select the cell and check if the cursor is changing to fill handle tool icon.

-Drag the fill handle tool and check the result.
+Pull the fill handle tool and see the result.
 If it’s not providing an expected outcome, proceed to the next step to change the calculation mode.

-Microsoft Excel uses automatic and manual modes to calculate a formula.
+Microsoft Excel uses auto and manual modes to calculate a formula.
 The manual method doesn’t provide an autofill feature and only gives results when you press the F9 button.

-If AutoFill is copying cells instead of calculating the formula, change the mode to automatic using the instructions below.
+If AutoFill is copying cells instead of calculating the formula, change it to automatic using the instructions below.

-Here’s how you can choose the automatic calculation mode in MS Excel:
+Here’s how you can choose automatic calculation mode in MS Excel:

-- Navigate to the Formulas tab from the top.
+• Navigate to the Formulas from the ribbon.

-- Select the cell and drag the fill handle tool.
+• Press on the cell and pull down the fill handle tool.

 The AutoFill will instantly calculate your result and provide it to the selected cells.
 It can help to add the total row in an Excel table and calculate the outcome quickly.